omarvalle/agentx/README.md

 2. Terraform CLI installed (version 1.0 or newer)
 3. Basic understanding of AWS services (S3, CloudFront, Route53)

-### Deployment Options
+### Deployment Approach

-AgentX supports two deployment approaches:

-1. **Individual Deployment**: Each website gets its own S3 bucket and CloudFront distribution.
-   - Best for isolated websites that need dedicated resources
-   - Simpler management of individual sites
-   - Example request: "Deploy my portfolio website to AWS"
+AgentX uses a consolidated deployment approach for all websites:

-2. **Consolidated Deployment**: Multiple websites share a single S3 bucket (with folder separation) and CloudFront distribution.
+- **Consolidated Deployment**: Multiple websites share a single S3 bucket (with folder separation) and CloudFront distribution
   - Cost-effective for hosting multiple websites
   - Efficient resource utilization
-   - Example request: "Deploy my portfolio website to AWS using consolidated infrastructure" or "Deploy multiple websites to a single S3 bucket"
+  - Each website is stored in its own folder within the shared bucket
+  - All resources are tagged with the project ID for easy management

 ### Features